antononcube/MathematicaForPrediction/MarkdownDocuments/Tries-with-frequencies-in-Java.md

 ### Probabilities

-We transform the node frequencies into probabilities using JavaTrieNodeProbabilities.
+We transform the node frequencies into probabilities using `JavaTrieNodeProbabilities`.

     JavaTrieComparisonGrid[{jTr, JavaTrieNodeProbabilities[jTr]}, ImageSize -> 350]

 !["JavaTrieNodeProbabilities"](http://i.imgur.com/hl5cF34.png)

-As it was mentioned above, given a node from the first trie, $\text{jTr}$, node's value says how many times node's key appears after the sequence of keys made from the root to the node.
+As it was mentioned above, given a node from the first trie, `jTr`, node's value says how many times node's key appears after the sequence of keys made from the root to the node.

-Given a node of the second trie, $\text{JavaTrieNodeProbabilities}(\text{jTr})$, node's value is the conditional probability of node's key occurrence after the sequence of keys made from the root to the node.
+Given a node of the second trie, `JavaTrieNodeProbabilities[jTr]`, node's value is the conditional probability of node's key occurrence after the sequence of keys made from the root to the node.

 We are going to use the names "frequency trie" and "probabilities trie" to distinguish between the two types of tries.